Sustainability Management

 Materiality List

-Theme Materiality Related SDGs
+Theme Materiality Related SDGs Supervising organization

-Supervising organization (Joint supervision: Sustainability Strategy Planning Department)
+(Joint supervision: Sustainability Strategy Planning Department)

-Main KPIs
+Main KPIs Target Results

-Harmony with the environment
+Coexistence with the Environment

 We position initiatives for the global environment as important issues, and we are working on measures regarding climate change, preventing pollution, development of a circular economy, and other initiatives.